About Similarity

 Mid point

-Mid point of a line segment joining the points (x1,y1) and (x2,y2) is given by
+Mid point of a line segment joining the points (x

 and